quantkit/idexdownloader/README.md

 ## Known Issues

 - Up to 10,000 trades per Ethereum address entered are supported.
-If an Ethereum address has more trades associated with it that exceed this limit, only the first 10,000 trades returned by the IDEX API will be in the output.
+If the trades for an Ethereum address exceed this limit, only the first 10,000 trades returned by the IDEX API for that address will appear in the output.